rayanthoney/100Devs/homework-layouts/100Devs-star-wars/README.md

 </p>

 <p>
     This is a simple application that lets you track a list of quotes from Star Wars Characters.
+NodeJS, Express and MongoDB are the tools used to create this application
 </p>

 <!--